Birding Tour Ecuador: Northern Ecuador Birding Paradise – Hummingbird and Antpitta Extravaganza

 PHYSICAL REQUIREMENTS AND PACE

-We qualify this trip as easy to moderate with most of the birding consisting of walking along roadsides, although some of these walks may lead up and down hills.
-We shall face some steep trails on the eastern and western slope of the Andes and some of these trails can get muddy at times.
-We think this trip might be difficult for people with back, walking, and balance problems or for those who are not used to a birding trip with early morning starts involved.
+We qualify this trip as moderate, with most of the birding consisting of walking along roadsides, although some of these walks may lead up and down hills.
+We shall, however, also face some steep trails on the eastern and western slope of the Andes and some of these trails can get muddy at times.
+Some people have described the up and down walking as being difficult.
+We do think this trip might be difficult for people with back, walking, and balance problems or for those who are not used to a birding trip with early morning starts.
 However, we will spend quality time sitting and enjoying hummingbird and antpitta feeders and looking for birds around our lodges.

 Keep in mind that (as is usual on most birding trips) we need to be awake very early in the mornings, and pre-dawn starts are in order each day.
 We normally spend the whole morning birding in the field, return to the lodge for lunch, and then provide a little rest before continuing our birding in the afternoon.
 Your guide will sometimes invite you to look for owls at night, but this is an optional activity that you can skip if you feel tired.
 Some people prefer to rest, skipping birding in the afternoon; this can be done at those lodges when we are staying more than one night.
 When we do birding stops while traveling from location to location, people who feel tired do not have to follow the group and can remain in the vehicle.
 This trip does not have any particularly long drives nor does it require taking any domestic flights.